ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

   {{ '192.0.2.1/24' | ansible.netcommon.ipaddr('address') }}
   # => 192.0.2.1

-More information about ``ipaddr`` filter and complete usage guide can be found in :ref:`playbooks_filters_ipaddr`.
+More information about :ansplugin:`ansible.netcommon.ipaddr#filter` filter and complete usage guide can be found in :ref:`playbooks_filters_ipaddr`.

 .. _network_filters: